Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 # F3.
 Return to the Blue Water Inn

-The following morning, as the players enter the taproom of the Blue Water Inn, [[Non-Player Characters#Danika Dorakova|Danika]] informs them that a man has requested their presence at his table by the southern window.
+The following morning, as the players enter the taproom of the Blue Water Inn, [[Personnages Non-Joueurs#Danika Dorakova|Danika]] informs them that a man has requested their presence at his table by the southern window.
 She quietly adds that Urwin has identified the man as the same cloaked individual who delivered the players’ invitation the previous day.

 The man, Ernst Larnak (described in **N4.
 Wachterhaus**, p.
 110), is currently enjoying a breakfast of bread, egg, and cured sausage.
 In lieu of greeting the players, he reflects (with his mouth full) on the quality of Urwin Martikov’s cooking, but mourns that the inn doesn’t carry coffee, a wonderful foreign drink he once purchased from a Vistana caravan.